solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 PDA and transfer the SOL that the user wants to lock up to it.
 The user will need to be a signer.

-Let’s first build the `Deposit` context struct.
+Let's first build the `Deposit` context struct.
 To do this, we need to think about what accounts will be necessary for this instruction.
 We start with the
 following: